openshift-kni/baremetal-deploy/ansible-ipi-install/README.md

 ## Pre-caching RHCOS Images
-If you wish to set up a local cache of RHCOS images on your provisioning host, set the `cache_enabled` variable to `True` in your hosts file (make sure you use `True` and not `true`).
+If you wish to set up a local cache of RHCOS images on your provisioning host, set the `cache_enabled` variable to `True` in your hosts file.
 When requested, the playbook will pre-download RHCOS images prior to actual cluster deployment.
 It places these images in an Apache web server container on the provisioning host and modifies `install-config.yaml` to instruct the bootstrap to download the images from that web server during deployment.

 NOTE: If you set the `clusterosimage` and `bootstraposimage` variables, then `cache_enabled` will automatically be set to `False`, since the combined